Zoltán Mujahid: Personal life

-Zoltán Mujahid was born on 8 August 1979 in Karachi, Pakistan to Iqbal Mujahid and Klára Somogyi.
+Zoltán Mujahid was born on 8 August 1979 in Karachi, Pakistan to Pakistani father Iqbal Mujahid and Hungarian mother Klára Somogyi.
 He has three siblings: Tamás (Altamash), Atilla, and Aneela.
 In 2012, he publicly came out as gay.

 He first studied South Asian music in Karachi for five years, and held many high positions in local talent shows.
 At age eleven, he, his mom, and his siblings moved to Budapest in his mother's native country, where he learned Hungarian.

 During his time in primary school, he learned classical piano.
 In 1995, he became involved with major plays at the Petőfi Musical Studio.
 At age seventeen, Zoltán began to take vocal lessons with the help of fellow teacher Zsuzsa Kósa.
 He graduated from Petőfi Sándor secondary school in 2000, and was admitted to the Lauschmann Gyula Conservatory of Jazz Music, which he graduated from in 2003.
 He went onto the Jazz department of the Franz Liszt Academy of Music, where he graduated in 2008.